 Annie Wright, LMFT

-LMFT #95719 · Relational Trauma Specialist · W.W.
+LMFT · Relational Trauma Specialist · W.W.
 Norton Author

 Helping ambitious women finally feel as good as their résumé looks.

-As a licensed psychotherapist (LMFT #95719), trauma-informed executive coach, and relational trauma specialist with over 15,000 clinical hours, she guides ambitious women — including Silicon Valley leaders, physicians, and entrepreneurs — in repairing the psychological foundations beneath their impressive lives.
+Annie Wright is a licensed psychotherapist and trauma-informed executive coach with over 15,000 clinical hours.
+She works with driven, ambitious women, including Silicon Valley leaders, physicians, and entrepreneurs, in repairing the psychological foundations beneath their impressive lives.
 Annie is the founder and former CEO of Evergreen Counseling, a multimillion-dollar trauma-informed therapy center she built, scaled, and successfully exited.
-A regular contributor to Psychology Today, her expert commentary has appeared in Forbes, Business Insider, Inc., NBC, and The Information.
-She is currently writing her first book with W.W.
+She is currently writing her first book, The Everything Years, with W.W.
 Norton.

 Work With Annie